 - LINKEDIN: Our LinkedIn page lets you join a group to network with other New York Law School students and alumni interested in international and comparative law.
 But you must first create an account with LinkedIn.

 - Philip C. Jessup International Law Moot Court Competition: is the largest moot court competition in the world, and New York Law School has long participated in the Jessup competition.
 Try-outs for the team are open to 2L and 3L students only.
 If you are interested in joining the 2014-15 team, please send a message to Michael.Rhee@nyls.edu.

 - Willem C. Vis International Commercial Arbitration Moot: allows students to research and write a legal memorandum on a particular issue in international commercial arbitration and then compete in oral arguments held in Vienna, Austria — all under the supervision of Center faculty.
 For the team from New York Law School, the Vis competition is a year-long project-based learning course (two credits per semester) taught and coached by Prof. Lloyd Bonfield.
 Click here for more information.

-- London Summer Study Abroad Program: provides students with an opportunity to study abroad in London, England (in conjunction with Queen Mary College, University of London) where they take courses in International Lawyering Business and Real Estate Practicum, EU Law, and International Financial Services Law, among others.
+- London Summer Study Abroad Program: provides students with an opportunity to study abroad in England (at the University of Law in London) where they take courses in International Business Transactions, International Corporate and Financial Services Law, and International Intellectual Property.
 Click here for more information.

 - Semester Abroad Program in the Netherlands: allows students to study abroad for one semester at the Faculty of Law at Radboud University located in the city of Nijmegen in the Netherlands.
 New York Law School will select two students from a pool of applicants every year.
 Spending a semester at Radboud will give students access to courses unavailable at many U.S. law schools and permit them to take similarly titled courses (for example, International Law, International Business Transactions, or European Union Law) taught by non-Americans who may convey the subject matter from a different perspective.
 Click here for the application procedures.